juanvallejo/JSON-server/README.md

 ####Install dependencies

-Use npm to install dependencies: `npm install`
+Use npm to install dependencies for JSON Server: `npm install`

+To install dependencies for persistent requests that the JSON Server makes run:
+`npm install agentkeepalive --save`

 ####Prepare submodules